APILabs/Datapower-tutorials/Openshift/Lab1/Labs-1.md

 7. Execute the commands to create the yaml files and create the resources.
     - Execute the below commands :
-        - oc apply admin-secret.yaml
+        - oc apply -f admin-secret.yaml
             This creates the secret for the admin password
-        - oc apply web-mgmt-config.yaml
+        - oc apply -f web-mgmt-config.yaml
             This yaml consists of the below cfg file to enable the webui :
                 ```ssh
                 web-mgmt